hopanshum/hopanshum0.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-# About me
+## About me
 Hi!
-I'm Peter Shum...
+I'm Peter Shum, a Ph.D.
+Candidate in the Economics Department of Duke.
+I will participate the job market in the Fall of 2024.
+My research interest is applied theory in network settings.
+I have worked on projects of network markets, company hierarchies, and bribery.